QWEST Internships

 Eligibility

-Company hosts must be active tenants of the Bakar Labs incubator at UC Berkeley.
-Student interns must currently be UC Berkeley undergraduates.
+Company hosts must be active tenants of the Bakar Bio Labs incubator at UC Berkeley.
+Interns must currently be UC Berkeley undergraduates or graduate students.

 Testimonials